-We have not requested any specific representations in addition to those areas normally covered by our standard representation letter for the year ended 31 March 2019.
-There were no adjusted audit differences.
-There were no unadjusted audit differences.
-There were no significant matters that arose during the audit in connection with the entity's related parties.
-There were no matters to report arising from the audit that, in our professional judgment, are significant to the oversight of the financial reporting process.
-We did not test any internal controls during our audit, and therefore have no deficiencies to report.
+Туре Response Our draft management representation letter We have not requested any specific representations in addition to those areas normally covered by our standard representation letter for the year ended 31 March 2019.
+Adjusted audit differences There were no adjusted audit differences.
+Unadjusted audit differences There were no unadjusted audit differences.
+Related parties There were no significant matters that arose during the audit in connection with the entity's related parties.
+Other matters warranting attention by the Audit and Performance Committee There were no matters to report arising from the audit that, in our professional judgment, are significant to the oversight of the financial reporting process.
+Control deficiencies We did not test any internal controls during our audit, and therefore have no deficiencies to report.
 Management retain the responsibility for maintaining an effective system of internal control.
-No actual or suspected fraud involving group or component management, employees with significant roles in internal control, or where fraud results in a material misstatement in the financial statements were identified during the audit.
+Actual or suspected fraud, noncompliance with laws or regulations or illegal acts No actual or suspected fraud involving group or component management, employees with significant roles in internal control, or where fraud results in a material misstatement in the financial statements were identified during the audit.

-Туре Response DRAFT Significant difficulties Ook No significant difficulties were encountered during the audit.
-Modifications to auditor's report OR There were no modifications to the auditor's report.
-Disagreements with management or scope limitations Ок The engagement team had no disagreements with management and no scope limitations were imposed by management during the audit. - Other information No material inconsistencies were identified related to other information in the annual report, management commentary and annual governance statement.
+Туре Response Significant difficulties OK No significant difficulties were encountered during the audit.
+Modifications to auditor's report OK There were no modifications to the auditor's report.
+Disagreements with management or scope limitations OK The engagement team had no disagreements with management and no scope limitations were imposed by management during the audit.
+Other information OK No material inconsistencies were identified related to other information in the annual report, management commentary and annual governance statement.
 The management commentary is fair, balanced and comprehensive, and complies with the law.
 Breaches of independence OK No matters to report.
 The engagement team have complied with relevant ethical requirements regarding independence.
-Accounting practices Over the course of our audit, we have evaluated the appropriateness of the IJB's accounting policies, accounting estimates and financial statement disclosures.
+Accounting practices OK Over the course of our audit, we have evaluated the appropriateness of the IJB's accounting policies, accounting estimates and financial statement disclosures.
 In general, we believe these are appropriate.
-Key audit matters discussed or subject to correspond- dence with management OK The key audit matters (summarized on pages 10 and 11) from the audit were discussed with management. -
+Key audit matters discussed or subject to corresponddence with management OK) The key audit matters (summarized on pages ten and 11) from the audit were discussed with management.

+Appendix four

-Appendix four Action plan
+Action plan